ramishtaha/aws-solutions-architect-associate-projects/02-serverless-api/README.md

    - Leave other settings as default (On-demand billing)
 4. Click "Create table" and wait for it to be created

-### Step 2: Create IAM Role for Lambda
+### Step 2: Create IAM Policy for Lambda
 1. Navigate to the IAM service in AWS Console
-2. Click "Roles" → "Create role"
+2. Click "Policies" → "Create policy"
-3. Select "AWS service" → "Lambda" → "Next"
-4. Click "Create policy" and switch to JSON tab
+3. Click the "JSON" tab
-5. Copy and paste the IAM policy from `assets/iam_policy.json`
+4. Copy and paste the IAM policy from `assets/iam_policy.json`
-6. Name the policy: `ServerlessAPI-Lambda-Policy`
+5. Click "Next"
+6. Configure policy details:
+   - **Policy name**: `ServerlessAPI-Lambda-Policy`
+   - **Description**: `Policy for ServerlessAPI Lambda function to access DynamoDB and CloudWatch`
+7. Click "Create policy"

+### Step 3: Create IAM Role for Lambda
+1. In IAM console, click "Roles" → "Create role"
+2. Select "AWS service" → "Lambda" → "Next"
+3. In the permissions policies section:
+   - Search for `ServerlessAPI-Lambda-Policy`
-7. Create the policy and attach it to your role
+   - ✅ Check the box next to your policy
-8. Name the role: `ServerlessAPI-Lambda-Role`
-9. Create the role
+   - Click "Next"
+4. Configure role details:
+   - **Role name**: `ServerlessAPI-Lambda-Role`
+   - **Description**: `Execution role for ServerlessAPI Lambda function`
+5. Click "Create role"

-### Step 3: Create Lambda Function
+### Step 4: Create Lambda Function
 1. Navigate to AWS Lambda service
 2. Click "Create function"
 3. Configure the function: